ElektraInitiative/libelektra/src/plugins/toml/README.md

 	- Write documentation
 	- Correct interaction with other plugins, especially directory value
 		- directoryvalue seems to be in conflict with the toml plugin
-		- eg on writing, when having a value on a simpletable, the created dirval plugin steals all metakeys of the simpletable
+		- eg on writing, when having a value on a simpletable, the dirval plugin steals all metakeys of the simpletable
 		- and the simpletable key loses all  it's previous metakeys, like order and tomltype, resulting in incorrectly written TOML files
 		- (this happens on the KeySet the TOML plugin receives on kdbSet call, without any changes made by the TOML plugin)
 	- Check, how used plugins are chained (I heard something about wrapper plugin?).
 Order of filter plugins may be relevant in writeScalar()